|

 Regulations on certain particulars

-103R The Minister of Finance may, in regulations with the consent of the Minister of
+103R The Minister of Finance may, in regulations with the consent of the

 Justice, prescribe particulars that must be included in the merger contract and